-Currently, most of the cost of 3D printing is associated with the cost of the filament.
-By recycling raw materials such as polylactic acid (PLA), the emissions of carbon dioxide can be reduced in the transport to landfills or shipping to customers offering environmental benefits.
-It has been proven that recycled plastics have a similar performance to their virgin counterparts and they have even been applied in the manufacture of high value products in some sectors such as the automobile (Zhao et al., 2018a).
-However, studies on the technical feasibility of recycled materials as substitutes for conventional virgin materials are still limited.
+Currently, most of the cost of 3D printing is associated with the cost of the filament [ref].
+By recycling raw materials such as polylactic acid (PLA), the emissions of carbon dioxide can be reduced in the transport to landfills or shipping to customers offering environmental benefits [ref].
+The technical feasiblity for recycling in laboratory conditions been proved for PLA [@CruzSanchez2017], ABS [@Vidakis2020], PET [@Zander2018] that recycled plastics have a similar performance to their virgin counterparts and they have even been applied in the manufacture of high value products in some sectors such as the automobile (Zhao et al., 2018a).
+However, studies on the technical acceptability of recycled materials as substitutes for conventional virgin materials are still limited for particular applications ...

 The present study evaluates the mechanical properties of both conventional and recycled PLA specimens.
 The objective of the study is the assessment of the suitability of the recycled PLA as replacement to advance to more sustainable 3D printing processes.
 To do that, the study analyzed the influence of several printing parameters on the mechanical properties of the parts based on a comprehensive experimental program.
+Then, a printed parts was designed comparing with a virgin to evaluate the acceptability in …

 2. LITERATURE REVIEW

-In general, there are three main categories of materials for 3D printing; based on liquids, solids and dust.
+According to the international ISO standard, there are seven types of additiva manufacturing categories [ref].
+From a feedtosck material perspective In general, there are three main categories of materials for 3D printing; based on liquids, solids and dust.
 Each of these three categories also has different types of materials associated, including ceramics, compounds, metals and polymers.
 The state of the raw material (e.g., dust, sheet, wire or liquid) must be compatible with the printing process (Bourell et al., 2017) (Sunpreeet et al., 2017) (Chua et al., 2017) (Noorani, 2018).
 One of the most common processes in 3D printing is the fused deposition modeling (FDM) process.
 The process is based on material extrusion, so the material is heated above the melting point of the material and then deposited onto a platform (Wolszczak et al., 2018).
 In FDM, a variety of thermoplastic materials are commonly used, such as acrylonitrile butadiene styrene (ABS), polyvinylchloride (PVS), polycarbonate (PC), nylon, polifenilsulfona, high density polyethylene (HDPE), low density polyethylene (LDPE), polyethylene terephthalate (PET), high impact polystyrene (HIPS) and polylactic acid (PLA) (Chua et al., 2017) (Zhao et al., 2018b) (Kumar and Singh, 2018).

 The development of new materials such as polymers, elastomers and composites in engineering plays a fundamental role in the advance sustainable manufacturing (Ashby and Johnson 2010).
 The use of biopolymers of natural and renewable origin, replacing synthetic polymers, is the cellulose, hemicellulose, lignin, starch, alginate, chitosan and derivatives derived from them represent the most abundant bio-based and renewable raw materials for different 3D printing technologies.
 In addition, these biopolymers of natural origin include lignocellulosic materials, seaweed materials and exoskeleton crustacean materials (Liu et al., 2018).
 Liu et al. (2018) reviews a wide range of biobased printing materials with the adequate printing/solidification approach and printed structures and potential applications.
 Most of them find potential applications in biomedicine such as Cellulose nanofibers (CNF)/alginate and Methylcellulose alginate that have as potential applications cartilage tissue engineering and regenerative therapy, respectively.
 To print biological matter, new 3D printing methods, such as cryolithography, are appearing.
 These methods find applications in tissue engineering and food engineering (Zawada et al. (2018)).